desktop-cgi/desktop-cgi-archive/README.md

 ##### Electron based Desktop application that runs CGI Server

-* Run any script files that supports CGI based file script serving using `cgijs` file module
+* Run any script files that supports CGI based file script serving - using `cgijs` file module
-* Run any host that serves a web app using `cgijs` proxy
+* Run any host that serves a web app - using `cgijs` proxy
     - In App / Local / Remote proxy support
-* Allows embedding servers like httpd, nginx, etc to serve web applications
+* Allows embedding servers like httpd, nginx, etc to serve web applications - using process module
 * Allows
     - running multiple interpreters in one app
     - running multiple proxies in one app